beetwo/website/source/team/laura.html.md

 ----

-Luara is the fluffy one.
-She keeps an eye on everything and takes good care that thing aren't getting all too serious.
+Luara knows where everything's at.
+She also takes good care that thing aren't getting overly serious.